The RM of St. Andrews is the perfect place to live, work and raise a family. Come see what the RM of St. Andrews has to offer!

 Travel Manitoba leads the marketing and development of Manitoba’s tourism industry.
 Their website lists things to do, places to go, events, and where to stay in Manitoba.

-This self-guided tour will take you to 22 stop along the historic River Road.
+This self-guided tour will take you to 22 stops along the historic River Road.

 This story was developed for interpretive signs on River Road.
 There are 9 stops starting at the intersection of route 238 off Highway 9, and ending at Lower Fort Garry.